poproar/Barnabas-Instructors-Guide/_lessons/03/index.md

 Onshape is a very convenient CAD tool.
 It uses your internet browser and saves all your files to a cloud server.
 Because of this we do not have to worry about installing software or misplacing files.
 After creating your own Onshape account follow the instructions below:

-1. Once you are logged into OnShape, open the (Barnabas-Bot Template file)[https://goo.gl/DlDJ53].
+1. Once you are logged into OnShape, open the [Barnabas-Bot Template file](https://goo.gl/DlDJ53).

 2. Create a copy by L-CLICKing on "Make a private copy"
 ![fig 3.1](fig-3_1.jpg){:class="image fit"}